Skip to main content

 Open

 DOD concurred with this recommendation.
 In December 2021, the Marine Corps reiterated its position that they are, by law, unable to set recruitment, accession, or retention goals based on race or gender, but that they would continue to monitor and study the topics related to female servicemembers, for example recruitment.
 At that time, the Marine Corps noted the completion of its Diversity, Equity and Inclusion Strategic Plan in early 2021, but also stated that the plan's intent is to be a total force plan and not specific to any racial, ethnic, or gender groups.
 In May 2022, the Marine Corps stated it would undertake a series of other efforts to ensure diversity and inclusion plans guide recruitment and retention efforts of female service members.
-However, as of April 2024, we are awaiting the next update and neither the Department of the Navy nor the Marine Corps have provided further information or documentation sufficient to close this recommendation as implemented.
-In order to fully implement this recommendation, the United States Marine Corps will need to develop a plan with clearly defined goals, performance measures, and timeframes to guide and monitor its efforts to recruit and retain female active-duty servicemembers and provide documentation, such as copies of any issued guidance documents, to support any actions the Marine Corps identifies as having taken.
+Subsequently, in November 2024, the Marine Corps stated that it continues to monitor and study the topic of female recruitment, accessions, promotions, deployability, and retention as a means of informing strategic-level planning.
+The Marine Corps further stated that it plans to conduct studies and surveys to understand factors impacting marines' decisions to stay in or separate from the Marine Corps; however, no further information, documentation, or specifics about these efforts were provided.
+In order to fully implement this recommendation, the United States Marine Corps will need to develop a plan with clearly defined goals, performance measures, and timeframes to guide and monitor its efforts to recruit and retain female active duty servicemembers and provide documentation, such as copies of any surveys or issued guidance documents, to support any actions the Marine Corps identifies as having taken.
 We will continue to monitor the Marine Corps' efforts to address this recommendation and will update the status as more information becomes available.